shipilev/jdk-backports-monitor/README.md

 ## What Do I Need...
 Wait, Do I Really Need To Run It?

 Many queries involve complex JQL statements, which requires authentication to execute.
-The tool expects the property file with user/login:
+The tool expects the property file with your user/login for OpenJDK bug database (comes with a glorious OpenJDK Author role, after some contributions):

        $ cat auth.props
        user=duke
        pass=duke

 Querying JIRA can take a while, especially for large reports.
-Not only it wastes run time, it also puts pressure on the remote JIRA instance.
-So, set up the CI job to generate this once a day/week/month.
+Not only it takes local time, it also puts pressure on the remote JIRA instance.
+So, set up the CI job to generate this once a day/week/month, and then stare at the result to your heart's content.

 Generated reports from my CI jobs are here: https://builds.shipilev.net/backports-monitor/